Data protection

 • Plug-ins and embedded functions and content

-• Modification and updating
+• Amendments and updating

-documenta and Museum Fridericianum gGmbH
+documenta und Museum Fridericianum gGmbH

 Friedrichsplatz 18